Key facts

 Currently, EV drivers save up to £15 per day on the Congestion Charge alone — worth up to £3,900 per year for daily commuters.
 Under the proposed system, EVs would still pay less per mile than petrol or diesel vehicles, but the blanket exemption would end.

 This makes it even more important to minimise your charging costs.
-Home charging at off-peak rates (7p/kWh) costs a fraction of public charging (60-80p/kWh).
-And if you pair a home charger with solar panels, you can charge for free during daylight hours — offsetting any new road pricing charges completely.
+Home charging at off-peak rates can cost a fraction of public charging.
+If you pair a home charger with solar panels, you can shift more charging to your own daytime generation and reduce grid imports.

 Solar panels + EV charger: the ultimate combo